gitmachtl/scripts/cardano/mainnet/README.md

 Lets say we wanna create 200000 Tokens with the name **RARETOKEN** under the policy **special**.
 And we want that theses AssetFiles are stored in the *assets* subdirectory.
 These Tokens should be generated on the account **mywallet**.

-**Online-Machine:**
+**Online- or Light-Machine:**

 1. Add/Update the current UTXO balance for mywallet in the offlineTransfer.json by running<br>```./01_workOffline.sh add mywallet```

-:floppy_disk: Transfer the offlineTransfer.json to the Offline-Machine.
+💾 Transfer the offlineTransfer.json to the Offline-Machine.

 **Offline-Machine:** (same steps like working online)